-Richey and Mary Elizabeth Jenkins Harkness: Richey (or Richie or Ritchie) was first mentioned June 26, 1892 when he was sustained as Sunday School Second assistant to Samuel Eastman with James J Bolin as the First Assistant.
-He was born May 22, 1850 in York County South Carolina to Davis Harkness.
-He was baptized into the LDS church on January 6, 1885 by a missionary, Joseph Willey.
-There was a great deal of persecution in the area and he was beaten severely and told to leave so he escaped to South Carolina then to Alabama then to Salt Lake where he arrived in 1890.
+Richey and Mary Elizabeth Jenkins Harkness: Richey (or Richie or Ritchie) was first mentioned June 26, 1892, when he was sustained as Sunday School Second Assistant to Samuel Eastman with James J. Bolin as the First Assistant.
+He was born May 22, 1850, in York County South Carolina to Davis Harkness.
+He was baptized into the LDS church on January 6, 1885, by a missionary, Joseph Willey.
+There was a great deal of persecution in the area and he was beaten severely and told to leave so he escaped to North Carolina then to Alabama then to Salt Lake where he arrived in 1890.

 Highland Historical Society Home Page

 Highland Historical Society Mission Statement

 Highland History Chapters (compiled by: Charles T Greenland):